History and heritage

 In the Manchester Technical School in 1887 Professor George E Davis created the chemical engineering academic discipline and wrote its first ever text book.

-The School has been through a number of different guises; in 1918 the Technical School became the Municipal College of Technology before changing again to become The University of Manchester Institute of Science and Technology (UMIST) in 1966.
+The Department has been through a number of different guises; in 1918 the Technical School became the Municipal College of Technology before changing again to become The University of Manchester Institute of Science and Technology (UMIST) in 1966.

 Continuing tradition through innovation

 Both chemical and analytical engineers have been described as 'universal engineers' for their multidisciplinary skills.
-Today, students in our School continue to combine expertise in engineering design, physical sciences, life sciences, computer modelling and electronics, working across the boundaries of these disciplines.
+Today, students in our Department continue to combine expertise in engineering design, physical sciences, life sciences, computer modelling and electronics, working across the boundaries of these disciplines.